 - High-risk groups for the development of further BCC include patients with truncal BCC and those presenting with tumour clusters.

-- Patients with BCC also have an increased risk of developing squamous cell carcinoma (SCC) and malignant melanoma.
+- Patients with BCC also have an increased risk of developing SCC and malignant melanoma.

-- There may also be a small increased risk of other malignancies, such as cancer of lung, thyroid, mouth, breast, and cervix and also non-Hodgkin's lymphoma.
+- There may also be a small increased risk of other malignancies, such as cancer of the lung, thyroid, mouth, breast and cervix and also non-Hodgkin's lymphoma.

 - Education on sun avoidance: